ymz-ncnk/multierr-go/README.md

-# multierr
+# multierr-go
-multierr allows you to combine several errors into one.
+multierr-go combines several errors into one.

 # Tests
 Test coverage is 100%.